England World Cup winner Cohen dies

-England World Cup winner George Cohen dies, aged 83
+George Cohen: England World Cup winner and Fulham right-back dies, aged 83

 Last updated on .From the section Football